General Surgery at Northwestern Medicine Regional Medical Group

 Find out if you’re a candidate for LINX.
 Call 630.668.0833.

-To learn more or schedule an appointment with a General Surgeon, please call Northwestern Medicine Regional Medical Group today at 630.668.0833.
-TTY for the hearing impaired 630.933.4833.
+To learn more or schedule an appointment with a General Surgeon, please visit the Northwestern Medicine Regional Medical Group locations below.